khaleReps/lipampiri/README.md

 ## Contributing
 If you'd like to contribute to this project, please follow the standard Git workflow:

-1.Fork the repository.
+1.Fork the repository.</br>
-2.Create a new branch for your feature or bug fix.
+2.Create a new branch for your feature or bug fix.</br>
-3.Make your changes and commit them.
+3.Make your changes and commit them.</br>
-4.Push your branch to your forked repository.
+4.Push your branch to your forked repository.</br>
-5.Create a pull request.
+5.Create a pull request.</br>

 License
 This project is licensed under the MIT License.